joshuapranada/portfolio/README.md

-# Data Portfolio
+# STOCK VALUATION
-## Project Background
+## Background
-## Data Structure & Initial Checks
+## Data Overview
-Include ERDs
+Data Limitation
 ## Executive Summary
+Overview
+The Problem
+The Solution
+Details - Consist of Data Visualization
+Findings - Answer What Question
 ## Insights Deep Dive
+Answer Why or So What Question
 ## Recommendations